 For this book more than any of the others the specific affordances of the physical design had to be foregrounded.
 The size of this book, dwarfing all the other components of the thesis, draws immediate attention to the materiality of this object.
-Utilizing the construct of architectural plans physicality, but also objectivity.
+Utilizing the construct of architectural plans engages with physicality, but also evokes objectivity.
 The plans are of my childhood home, which appears in many forms throughout my PhD, and the data is taken from the town’s own public records.
-This chapter acts as perhaps the most direct bridge between the written theory and the structural comic practice.
+This chapter acts as perhaps the most direct bridge between the written theory and the structural comics practice.
 Not only do the blueprints layout the spaces recreated in the exhibition, but I also utilize the same technique of undercutting any inherent objectivity presented by the form through the overlay of my incongruous subjective recollections.
-In this book, these subjective recollections take the form of translucent sheets of paper depicting the furniture layouts in the rooms of the house at various periods of my life.
+In this book, these subjective recollections take the form of translucent sheets of paper depicting the furniture layouts, as I recall them, in the rooms of the house at various periods of my life, as well as textual commentary on my memories associated with these spaces.

 Together, this collection of books and the documentation of the accompanying practice create a unique contribution to the critical thinking about how the specific structures of the visual-verbal medium of comics can create new knowledge.
 It is both the theories explored about the medium within this collection of books and documented artifacts and the way that I implement those very theories through the formal presentation that is unique within the academic study of comics.
 I ask the reader to lay aside any conceptual segregation between theory and practice.
 There is a dialogue between content and form in this thesis that requires the active participation of the reader in meaning creation, just as there is in the comics medium.
 This is accomplished through the integrated practice-text presented here and the exhibition that is documented on the supplemental data DVD.
 It is the way creators use the structures inherent in comics and the way that readers assemble the parts presented to them that opens up the potential of the medium to express concepts that could not be articulated through traditional methods of communication.
 By taking advantage of the space between languages, and the interdependence of semiotic strategies within a comics page, creators can encourage readers to form meaning from the constructive friction between these elements.
 My experimentations with the limits of the medium are posed as a challenge to problematize these boundaries and hopefully engender more critical creative practice to come.